 This guide aims to provide a basic introduction to the principles of Evidence-Based Medicine (EBM) by bringing together available online resources and connecting you with relevant research and case materials.

 Click on the tabs on this page to uncover a basic overview of the term and detailed lists of accompanying resources.
 Each tab is comprised of the best sources for finding what you need.

-I'd be happy to assist you do any of the following:
+We'd be happy to assist you do any of the following:

 "Evidence based medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.
 The practice of evidence based medicine means integrating individual clinical expertise with the best available external clinical evidence from systematic research" (1996).

 In order words, EBM integrates clinical experience and patient values with the best available research and aims to increase the use of high quality clinical research in clinical decision making.

 This short video by Sketchy EBM gives a brief audio/visual explanation of EMB including an introduction to its potential limitations.

 Historically, Evidence-based Medicine (EBM) primarily involved physicians who concentrated on diagnosis and treatment.
 Evidence-based Practice (EBP) takes a more multidisciplinary approach and includes many facets of healthcare including etiology and prevention as well as diagnosis and treatment.
 EMP also includes healthcare workers apart from the physician such as nurses, clinicians, and therapists.
 EMP is not just about using evidence to design treatment plans; it encourages a dialogue between patients and providers, so patients can share in the decision-making and make their values and preferences known.
 Together, patient and provider determine an appropriate course of action.The benefit of this approach is that providers listen to patient concerns and take them into consideration to determine the appropriate treatment plan (Woodbury & Kuhnke, 2014).